UBC-FRESH/nemora/README.md

          tests/test_ingest_fia.py::test_download_fia_tables_integration
 ```

+The nightly workflow also runs `nemora ingest-benchmark --report-path` and uploads the JSONL report
+as an artifact so we can track ingest runtime trends over time.
+Use the same flag locally when
+profiling changes to append metrics to your own log.

 ## Relationship to Other Toolkits

 - **ForestFit (R)** – Nemora borrows ideas from the ForestFit literature and logs planned imports in